Infinity Blade II Review

 - If you are experiencing technical issues with the App, please visit the Infinity Blade II support page at: http://infinitybladegame.com/

-- It is highly recommended that you upgrade your device to the latest iOS version.
+- IMPORTANT: It is highly recommended that you upgrade your device to the latest iOS version.

 - PARENTS: you can turn off In-App purchasing in the iOS settings.

 - The ClashMob social networking feature is free and optional, and will require you to log-in via your Facebook account.

-What's New in Version 1.3.3*Bonus Content - includes ClashMob, Vault of Tears, and Sky Cages expansion packs!
+What's New in Version 1.3.4*Bonus Content - includes ClashMob, Vault of Tears, and Sky Cages expansion packs!

-- Supports full iPhone 6 resolution, iPad Air 2, and iPad Mini 3 - and it looks amazing!
+- Supports iPhone 7, iPad Pro, iPad Mini 4, and iPod Touch 6 at full resolution - and it looks amazing!

 - Fully compatible with iOS 10